-Component One 40% Component Two 20% Component Three 40% Controlled Assessment: Practical Examination: Written Examination: You will work in a group to You will work in a group Section A requires you to create a devised performance to prepare a short answer questions about acting, based on a theme, and using performance of two key directing and design for selected a particular theatre style. scenes from a script. scenes of a set text explored You can be examined throughout the two year course.
-You will also create a portfolio on acting, set design OR Section B requires you to write of Supporting Evidence, and costume design. an evaluation of a live theatre write an evaluation of your performance you have seen final performance. during the course.
+Component Two 20% Component Three 40% Practical Examination: Written Examination: Section You will work in a group to A requires you to answer prepare a short questions about performance of two key acting, directing and design scenes from a script. for selected scenes of a set text explored throughout the You can be examined on two year course. acting, set design OR Section B requires you to write costume design. an evaluation of a live theatre performance you have seen during the course.
+Practical Examination: You will work in a group to prepare a short performance of two key scenes from a script.
+You can be examined on acting, set design OR